jonh99/CortenForge/docs/user_book/src/intro.md

 # Introduction

-Welcome to the Pipelinea user guide.
+Welcome to the ForgeLoop user guide.
 This book shows how to use the substrate (sim_core, vision_core/runtime, data_contracts, models, training, inference, capture_utils, colon_sim_tools) with `colon_sim` as the worked example.

 Build this book:
 ```bash